-To recover files and folders of a backed-up VM instance, Veeam Backup for GCP performs the following steps:
+To recover files and folders of a backed-up VM instance, Veeam Backup for Google Cloud performs the following steps:

-- Launches a worker instance in either of the following GCP regions:
+- Deploys a worker instance in either of the following Google Cloud regions:

-- To restore files and folders from a cloud-native snapshot, the worker instance is launched in the region where the source VM instance resides.
+- To restore files and folders from a cloud-native snapshot, the worker instance is deployed in the region in which the source VM instance resides.

-- To restore files and folders from an image-level backup, the worker instance is launched in the region where the storage bucket with backed-up data resides.
+- To restore files and folders from an image-level backup, the worker instance is deployed in the region in which the storage bucket with backed-up data resides.

-- Attaches persistent disks of the VM instance to the worker instance.
+- When restoring files and folders from a cloud-native snapshot, attaches persistent disks of the VM instance to the worker instance.

-The File Level Recovery for Veeam Backup browser displays the file system tree of the backed-up VM instance.
+The File-Level Restore browser displays the file system tree of the backed-up VM instance.
 In the browser, you select the necessary files and folders to restore.

 - Saves the selected files and folders to the local machine.

-- Removes the worker instance from the GCP environment.
+- Removes the worker instance from Google Cloud.

 How to Perform File-Level Recovery